There are many different topside boat paints and qualities, generally, the more you spend the better the results.

 Blue Water Mega Gloss is affordable and easy to apply and only recommended for above the waterline or moderate use on the bottom (1-3 days in the water, not extended periods).
 This topside paint works best in very thin coats; see the prep recommendations found on the product page on the “how to use” tab and if the Blue Water Mega Gloss Primer is needed.

 In flat paint/primer in one option, you’ll find the Aluma Hawk.
 This is extremely popular for hunting and fishing boats and ease of use in white, blue, sand, aluminum gray, Jon boat green, and black.
 Duralux offers some camo paints; for use on aluminum the Duralux Zinkromate Primer is recommended and for use on wood the Duralux Yacht Primer is recommended for best adhesion.

 Popular color options can also be found with the Interlux Brightside, commonly used for topside gloss surfaces with moderate water exposure.
 Also, Interdeck white paint with added non-skid is perfect for a white slip-resistant deck.

 The best available boat paint for the topside with the best finish is Awlgrip, most expensive but best results and loved by customers.
-Awlgrip marine paint also requires a little more “do it yourself savy” to apply these paints, and require the correct activators and reducers when applying.
-The manufacturer of Awlgrip recommends it for above waterline use only.
+Awlgrip marine paint also requires a little more “do it yourself savvy” to apply these paints, and require the correct activators and reducers when applying.
+The manufacturer of Awlgrip recommends it for use only above the waterline.

 Your topside boat paint choice depends on your budget, the durability needed and the amount of time you want to spend on your boat paint application.